Lillard scores 31 as Trail Blazers top Thunder 115-104

 OKLAHOMA CITY (AP) — Damian Lillard scored 12 of his 31 points in the final 4:11 to help the Portland Trail Blazers beat the Oklahoma City Thunder 115-104 on Tuesday night.

-The Trail Blazers squandered a 24-point lead in the second half, then regained control behind Lillard, who made all four of his 3-point tries during the closing run while playing with five fouls.
+The Trail Blazers squandered a 24-point lead in the second half.
+Lillard rescued them by making all four of his 3-point tries — all from at least 25 feet — during the closing run while playing with five fouls.
+On one, he had Thunder defensive stopper Lu Dort in his face and hit a step-back, 28-footer to give the Trail Blazers a 109-102 lead.

+It was enough to make Portland coach Terry Stotts dust off 1970s movie references.

+“When he made those, all I could think of was the theme from the movie ‘Shaft,’” Stotts said.
+“That Dame is a bad — somebody say ‘Shut your mouth!’
+Can you dig it?”

+Lillard also had 10 assists and seven rebounds.
+At one point, teammate Enes Kanter put his hands on his head in amazement.

+“I went up to him and told him, ‘You crazy, man!’”
+Kanter said.
+“He’s like a cheat code.
+I’ve never seen anything like this before and I’ve played with some great, great players.”

-Gary Trent Jr. scored 19 points and Enes Kanter had eight points and 21 rebounds for Portland, which has won five straight.
+Gary Trent Jr. scored 19 points and Kanter had eight points and 21 rebounds for Portland, which has won five straight.
 Lillard is averaging 30.2 points during the streak.

 Portland has been rolling despite C.J.
 McCollum and Jusuf Nurkic being out for the past month.
 McCollum has a fracture in his left foot and Nurkic has a fractured right wrist.

-Lu Dort scored 23 points and Hamidou Diallo added 17 for the Thunder.
+Dort scored 23 points and Hamidou Diallo added 17 for the Thunder.
 Oklahoma City guard Shai Gilgeous-Alexander, the team’s leading scorer, missed his fourth consecutive game with a sprained left knee.

 The Thunder trailed by 22 in the second quarter before finishing strong and cutting the deficit to 64-50 at the break.
 Anfernee Simons scored all of his 15 points in the first half for Portland.